lawrips/redis-stats/readme.md

 redisStats.initialize();
 ```

+## Demo
+A working example of a website displaying data collected by redis-stats can be seen at in the project [Redis Live on github](https://github.com/lawrips/redis-live).
+A working example of this can be viewed / interacted with at [www.redislive.com](http://www.redislive.com)

 ## How it works
 Include and initialize this library to automatically take snapshots of your redis server(s) using the rediS INFO command.
 By having these stats automatically generated in the background, it becomes easy to create graphs on memory usage, # connected clients, uptime, changes since last backup, etc.